Food safety

 • Inadequate waste management plan

 In addition to establishing a comprehensive food safety management system, food employees must be trained on how to monitor and address potentially hazardous conditions.
 Food safety violations are commonly a result of negligence or lack of knowledge and appreciation of food safety.
-Use a health inspection checklist to ensure that you covered all potentially hazardous areas that an inspector will surely cover.
+Use a health inspection checklist to ensure that you cover all potentially hazardous areas that an inspector will surely cover.

 Health code violations do not only mean just plain penalties.
 There may be other underlying consequences when violations are applied to a restaurant.
 When customers hear about it, health violations may impact the reputation of your restaurant.